vsilaev/tascalate-async-await/README-NG.md

 # Scheduler & SchedulerResolver - where is my code executed?
 ## Introducing schedulers
-When executing asynchronous code with `CompletionStage` / `CompletableFuture` it's critical to know where the code is resumed once the corresponding completion stage is settled.
-With regular `CompletionStage` API the answer is pretty straightforward: the code will be resumed with the `Executor` supplied as an additional parameter to the API method like below:
+When working with asynchronous code using `CompletionStage` or `CompletableFuture`, it's essential to consider where the execution continues once the corresponding stage is completed.
+In the standard `CompletionStage` API, the answer is clear: the code will proceed on the `Executor` specified as an additional parameter in the API method, as demonstrated below:
 ```java
 import java.util.concurrent.CompletionStage;
 import java.util.concurrent.ExecutorService;